telejesus2/-PAF-MNIST-image-classification/README.md

 # Authors: Leello Tadesse and Jesús Bujalance Martín

-Run interface.ipynb for testing our Neural Network "Caliente"
+Run Interface.ipynb for testing our Neural Network "Caliente" Run interface.py for testing other methods